projectsbyif/how-if-uses-data/how-if-uses-data.md

 Research material is separated from any identifiable information, such as consent forms, while we are working with it.

 Any notes we gather during research sessions are stored securely.
 Any digital files (like audio, photos and videos) are stored on Google Drive and are only accessed by IF team members involved in the research.
-At the end of the project, all notes and digital files are destroyed or deleted.
+We may send audio of the research session to a transcriber if necessary.
+We review the privacy notices of the companies we use for this and ask for explicit consent from participants in our consent forms.

+All notes and digital files are destroyed or deleted 2 years after the research session.
+We delete any personal information provided by us from the research recruiter when the project has finished.

 Sometimes we may publish quotes from research sessions.
 We only do this if we have specific consent from the participant and any personally identifiable information has been removed.
 We will only publish audio, photos and video from a research session if a participant has given consent and has signed a model release form.